amy941/SQL_Project_Data_Job_Analysis/README.md

 LIMIT 25;
 ```

-REWRITE this query above in 'cleaner' version:
+REWRITE this query above in a 'cleaner' version:
 ```sql
 SELECT
     skills_dim.skill_id,